amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

   return getMaxPid();
 }
 ```
-The main code for this syscall can be found in the file `proc.c`.
+The function `getMaxPid` contains the main code for this syscall can be found in the file `proc.c` at line 563.
 We have looped through all the slots of the `proc` array of the `ptable` and found the maximum of all the process with a state other than UNUSED.
 Before iterating through the `proc` array we acquired the lock and released it after it.
 This is done to ensure that another process doesn't modify the ptable while we are iterating through it.
 ```C
 // proc.c
 int                                         // line 563